 Once TikTok has your information, the company uses it in a variety of ways.
 Some of the uses include tailoring what type of TikTok videos show up in your For You Page (FYP) and learning how to target you with ads.
 TikTok also shares your information with third parties.

-In late March 2023, TikTok announced that it has plans to store American data in America with American companies overseen by American personnel.
-It also said it will continue to ensure there is no manipulation of the app by any government entity.
-This change is in response to concerns raised during a United States congressional hearing.
+In late March 2023, TikTok announced that it has plans to store American data in America with American companies overseen by American personnel, which it carried through with.
+It has continued to say it will continue to ensure there is no app manipulation by any government entity.
+This change is in response to concerns raised during the United States congressional hearings against TikTok.

 Why is TikTok bad for privacy and self-image?
 There’s an easy answer: your videos.
 TikTok will analyze your photos and videos, according to its privacy policy, to identify “the objects and scenery that appear, the existence and location within an image of face and body features and attributes, the nature of the audio, and the text of the words spoken in your User Content.”